• HOME

 Watch this space for news and information on NWA and other activities and other whitewater news.
 Submit content to: nwarafterinfo@gmail.com.

-• Reminder that the next NWA meeting of 2024 is Wednesday, April at Jack & Dans.
+• A scheduling conflict means that the next NWA meeting of 2024 is Wednesday, OCT.
+9, at Jack & Dans.
 To RSVP or for questions contact Paul text/phone (509) 220-8018 or email.

 Visit the Spokane River Water Trail